A New Approach to Digital Consultation for Financial Services

 Tech Stack

-Froots' web app was already built with React and Next.js, making React Native the obvious choice.
-Code reuse, existing knowledge, and a shared monorepo meant we could hit the ground running.
+The bank's frontend was built as a monorepo, using Angular and Nx, making them the obvious choices.
+Code reuse, existing knowledge, and a Spring Boot microservice architecture meant we could hit the ground running without reinventing the wheel.

 Monorepo